 Second Century Scholarship

-The Founders’ Scholarship, Second Century Scholarship, and Deans' Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
-Students selected as a Founders’, Second Century, or Deans' Scholar are recognized as potential leaders in the classroom at SMU.
+The Second Century Scholarship, Deans' Scholarship, and SMU Distinguished Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
+Students selected as a Founders’, Second Century, or Deans' Scholars are recognized as potential leaders in the classroom at SMU.
 This designation is based on information submitted in the application for admission and may be updated by sending additional SAT or ACT scores directly from The College Board or ACT, Inc. respectively.
 These scholarship offers are typically included in a student’s admission packet.

 Learn more about merit-based scholarships.

-Your financial situation is unique, so we offer a variety of options to meet your needs.
+Your financial situation is unique, which is why we offer a variety of options to meet your needs.
 These include SMU-funded opportunity grants as well as state and federal sources of financial assistance, depending on financial need and residency.
-An undergraduate’s average need-based loan amount is $4,519 annually.

 Grants and loans